logicalgraphs/CryptoCoin/README.md

 ## TODOs:

-* write a comparison of recommendations from yesterday: how did they do today?
-  This we call a day-after results report.
-It's a new thing.
-DONE, ... but:
-  * add call: BUY / SELL / EH to yesterday's recommendation for a currency: DONE
-  * improve the query with an inner join to replace the inner select: DONE

 * add a transfer protocol for coins (instead of dollars)

 * We need to know the best (lowest) average price on a BUY recommendation and